elastic/apm-agent-nodejs/README.md

-**Compatibility:** Make sure you read our [Compatibility Guide](https://github.com/opbeat/opbeat-node/wiki/Compatibility-Guide) if you use New Relic, longjohn or other modules that also captures uncaught exceptions or modifies the stack traces.
+**Compatibility:** Make sure you read our [Compatibility Guide](https://github.com/opbeat/opbeat-node/wiki/Compatibility-Guide) if you use New Relic, longjohn or other modules that also captures uncaught exceptions or modifies the stacktraces.

 ## Installation